Atforestry/.github/profile/README.md

 ## Web App

-Our application is being served in here http://www.atforestry.com/:
+Our application is being served in here http://www.atforestry.com/, try it and let us know what you think!

 <p align="center">
     <img src="./assets/atforestry_app_gif.gif" alt="isolated" width="500"/>